jdbest/psy-203/01-lab-instructions.md

 usethis::use_zip("https://github.com/jdbest/psy-203/raw/master/lab01.zip", cleanup = TRUE)
 ```

 The lab document will download to your computer in the directory (folder) you defined above---into your working directory.
 (If you didn't define it, it'll download into whatever working directory was the default.)
-RStudio will prompt you to confirm that you want to do this---say yes!
+It may pop up the folder where the file has downloaded---that's okay!
+Just come back to RStudio.
 Once it has finished downloading, copy and paste the following line to run in your RStudio console, which will open the tutorial.

 ```
 rmarkdown::run("lab01/intro-to-r.Rmd")